 The law specifies that DOE shall reserve funds for each State Energy Office in accordance with the allocation formula for the State Energy Program (SEP) in effect on January 1, 2022.
 Read more about the SEP allocation formula.

-For the home electrification rebates, the law specifies that DOE shall reserve funds for Indian Tribes in a manner determined appropriate by the Secretary.
+For the home electrification and appliance rebates, the law specifies that DOE shall reserve funds for Indian Tribes in a manner determined appropriate by the Secretary.
 No determination has been made regarding the implementation of this subclause at this time, and DOE will seek consultation with Indian Tribes through this determination process.
 In the context of this rebate program.
 The law also specifies that the term “Indian Tribe” has the meaning given to the term in the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5304(e)).

 Formula funds for each State Energy Office and Indian Tribe will be reserved and awarded depending on the successful submission of complete applications to DOE.

 11. Will these rebates be available to homeowners retroactively?

 The Inflation Reduction Act authorizes states to provide rebates for Home Efficiency Rebates begun on or after enactment of the law.
 Given that states must establish programs that ensure compliance with the law (e.g., eligibility of household, technology, program reporting), it will be difficult to offer rebates for projects completed before program requirements are fully defined and programs are in place.

 If a state is interested in offering rebates retroactively – that is, for projects completed before the state’s program is established, the state’s application to DOE will need to outline how the state will determine if these projects meet all program requirements.
 DOE plans to issue program guidelines in Spring 2023, after which states can submit their applications for DOE’s review.

 The law does not authorize States to offer Home Electrification and Appliance Rebates retroactively.